leapt/admin-bundle/docs/datalist.rst

 Datalist Types
 --------------

 Datalist types are used to build Datalist instances.
-SnowcapAdminBundle provides only one built-in type : the _datalist_ Datalist Type.
+LeaptAdminBundle provides only one built-in type : the _datalist_ Datalist Type.
 If you want to create a datalist "by hand", you will probably end up using this type.
 You can also easily create your own datalist type.

 Datalist Datalist Type (datalist)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~